The Harder They Fall (2021 film): Plot

 When Fields arrives in Redwood, Smith takes her prisoner and beats her.
 Love's gang arrives, and Love joins Fields in captivity to save her life.
 Smith has Love beaten, and he in turn asks Buck to release Fields.
 Buck demands Love return the money he stole plus $10,000 as 'interest', requiring him to rob a bank in a white town.
 Love and Cuffee rob the bank without killing anyone and escape.
 However, the group recognizes that Buck is unlikely to release Fields willingly, so they devise a plan to rig a decoy wagon with dynamite.

 They enter Redwood and the decoy wagon is destroyed, killing some of Buck's gang.
 Love prepares to hand over the money, but is interrupted by Cherokee Bill preparing to shoot him in the back.
 Beckwourth intervenes, challenging Bill to a quick draw showdown.
 Bill shoots and kills Beckwourth before he can finish counting down, causing a gunfight to erupt.
 Love, Reeves, Pickett, and Cuffee kill most of Buck's gang, and the money is destroyed in another explosion.
 Escoe infiltrates Buck's house but is killed by Buck, while Pickett and Love are wounded.

 Fields is freed by Cuffee and pursues Smith, who she defeats in a hand-to-hand fight.
 Pickett is shot in the back by Bill, who is subsequently killed by Cuffee in a quick draw confrontation.
 Love finds Buck, who is unwilling to defend himself.
 Buck reveals that they are half-brothers, and that their father was once an abusive outlaw who killed his first wife (Buck's mother) when she tried to protect her son.
 After leaving Buck, their father eventually repented and married another woman and had Nat.
-He further indicates that driving Love to outlawry was his true act of revenge against their father.
+He claims that driving Love to outlawry was his true act of revenge against their father.
 Love reluctantly kills Buck and closes his eyes out of respect.

 Love and his companions bury Pickett and Beckwourth, alongside another grave marked "Nat Love" (implied to be the resting place of Rufus Buck), as Reeves states that the law will now consider Nat to be "dead."
 Cuffee joins Reeves as a deputy.
 Cuffee and Reeves ride off in one direction and Love and Fields in another.
 A woman holding a bowler hat looks at them from a distance.